-Raising awareness about the dangers of plastic pollution and advocating for a reduction of single-use plastics and the recycling of all plastics.
+Raising awareness about the dangers of plastic pollution and advocating for a reduction of single-use plastics.